 What Changed at United?

-Much has changed for United in this airline market study, and not for the better.
-United merged with Continental, combining the two logos into one and introduced an interim campaign meant to highlight features rather than the new brand.
+Much has changed for United, and not for the better.
+United merged with Continental, combining the two logos into one and introducing an interim campaign meant to highlight features rather than the new brand.

-McGarryBowen is known for its campaigns for Chase Bank, 7UP, Miracle Whip and that truly failed brand, Sears (not part of this airline rebranding study but you can find other articles about all of them on our site).
+McGarryBowen is known for its campaigns for Chase Bank, 7UP, Miracle Whip and that truly failed brand, Sears.
 Most of the spots are centered on product benefits.

 After the merger